-Also offered Online and at the following Continuing Education Centers: Nashua, Salem, Portsmouth, and Brunswick Maine.
+Also offered Online and at the following Continuing Education Centers: Manchester, Nashua, Salem, Portsmouth, and Brunswick, Maine through a blend of online and classroom courses.

 A professionally oriented program taught by faculty who work in the field, SNHU's online Justice Studies program provides students with the skills to analyze and critique operational and public policy from social, administrative, judicial, philosophical and managerial perspectives.
 Total credits required will be between 36-37 credit hours depending upon a thesis option.
 The program will consist of a core of 15 credits with the remainder being a series of elective choices.
 Students may select optional 12 credit concentrations in specific justice fields, including Terrorism and Homeland Security.